1 Bg 11-1972: The Universal Form

 > reply, the Lord is saying that even if he did not fight,

-> every one of them would be destroyed, for that is His plan.
+> every one of them would be destroyed, for that was His plan.

-> If he stopped fighting, they would die in another way.
+> If Arjuna stopped fighting, they would die in another way.

-> Death cannot be checked, even if he did not fight.
+> Death could not be checked, even if he did not fight.
 In

 > fact, they were already dead.
 Time is destruction, and all